Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 — Hebrews 4:10

-Jesus shows us that we are incapable of loving others without Him, and the key is to rest in His love.
-Then, we can rest in our relationships.
-We cannot rest when trying to abide in the approval of fellow humans or in the confined places of self-sufficiency in trying to make something happen to serve our agendas or feed our insatiable insecurities.
+Jesus shows us that we cannot love others without Him, and the key is to rest in His love.
+We cannot rest when trying to abide in the approval of fellow humans or the confined places of self-sufficiency.
+Anything other than resting in Jesus results in trying to make something happen to serve our agendas or feed our insatiable insecurities.
 We rest when we abide in Him, worshiping Him and His greatness and serving Him and Him alone.

 Abide in Me, and I in you.
 As the branch cannot bear fruit of itself, unless it abides in the vine, neither can you, unless you abide in Me.
 “I am the vine, you are the branches.
 He who abides in Me, and I in him, bears much fruit; for without Me you can do nothing.